screeps/screeps/README.md

 Each server process will automatically include all the mods at launch and pass the object `config` to them with properties corresponding to the type of the launched process.
 If the server consists of 10 processes, then each mod file will be requested 10 times, each time with a different type of config.

 Properties can be simple numeral or string configuration parameters as well as functions that you can redefine thus changing server behavior.
 Their number will increase with time.
-We have not prepared documentation for all the available properties yet, but the folder [`mods/examples`](https://github.com/screeps/launcher/tree/master/init_dist/mods/examples) offers a few simple examples of what you can change by mods.
+We have not prepared documentation for all the available properties yet, but the folder [`example-mods`](https://github.com/screeps/launcher/tree/master/init_dist/example-mods) offers a few simple examples of what you can change by mods.
 We also recommend to investigate the `config` object of various processes on your own to find out what is possible.

 Installing mods
 ---------------

 There are three methods to install a mod to your server:

-* Edit `mods/mods.json` manually and add a new entry to the array in it.
+* Edit `mods.json` manually and add a new entry to the array in it.
-* If the mod is published to the NPM repository, you can run `npm install my-screeps-mod` in the `mods` folder, and it will be added automatically.
+* If the mod is published to the NPM repository, you can run `npm install my-screeps-mod` in your server folder, and it will be added automatically.
 The mod's `package.json` should contain `"screeps_mod":true` parameter in this case:
 ```
 {
   "name": "my-screeps-mod",